Repeated context is expensive

 Large prompts, full repositories, tool schemas, and growing chat history consume the context window before the agent can make real progress.

-The first release direction is simple: index project knowledge, chunk it by meaning, retrieve what matters, and keep useful state available for future agent steps.
+Index project knowledge, chunk it by meaning, retrieve what matters, and keep useful state available for future agent steps.

 Detect file and document changes without repeatedly reprocessing everything.